 Migrate a utility network dataset

 Once a utility network is created and configured, there are data management tasks that may require migration.
-Migration of a utility network dataset and its related feature classes may be needed to transfer data between enterprise geodatabases or to stage a test environment.
+Migration of a utility network dataset and its related feature classes may be needed to transfer data between file and enterprise geodatabases or to stage a test environment.
 The Utility Network Package Tools toolbox can be used to migrate a utility network.
-An asset package can be created from an established utility network and applied against a staged utility network created in another geodatabase.
+You can create an asset package from an established utility network and applied against a staged utility network created in another geodatabase.
 Asset packages support cross-database platform use.
-To import data into a utility network, the core Append tool can be used.
+To import data into a utility network, you can use the core Append tool.

 The utility network dataset does not currently support migration between geodatabases using core data transfer tools such as copy in ArcGIS Pro.